Slack launch communications

 - Finish with a team welcome sent out by each department leader and further echoed by people managers, welcoming their departments and teams into Slack.

 Below, you can find some email templates that you can start with to build your communication plan.
-These are examples that we recommend customising to your organisation.
+These are examples that we recommend customizing to your organization.

 Wave 1: Initial communication from executive sponsor